-In my opinion, many of the best places to visit in November in the USA allow visitors to miss crowds that flock to these places in summer and take advantage of steep off-season discounts.
-You’ll find that fall leaf peeping is winding down in November but there’s still plenty of color in some parts!
-And it’s just before holiday travel brings crowds.
+In my opinion, the best places to visit in November in the USA allow visitors to skip the crowds that flock to these places in summer and take advantage of steep off-season discounts.
+I’ve always got a November trip planned somewhere in the U.S.!

 If you’re after wildlife, November can be an ideal time to visit many of these places.
 For example, in Hawaii, Humpback whales are drawn to the state’s warm oceans.
 Birds migrate south across North America in search of warmer climes.
 And beaches are empty but still inviting.
+Win!

 Best Places to Travel in November (USA)